This section is a work in progress and does not represent the final product. Content may be revised, refined, or altered before publication.

 Please stick around to provide feedback in the form below.

-Only the masked man’s eyes were visible through the dreadful visage, the tight chrome sheltering all other features.
-His cool blue eyes scanned the cloud line that hung oppressively above him.
+Only his eyes were visible through the dreadful visage, the tight chrome sheltering all other features.
+His calm blue eyes scanned the cloud line that hung oppressively above.
 They looked impassive, but the way they shifted betrayed a hint of unease.
-He worked to control his breathing, the sound of his own lungs echoing inside the mask.

-He should have been focusing on that chaos.
+He should have been focusing on that battle.
 It was why he had stepped out onto the skydeck, after all, but he had heard the hum almost immediately.
+No, more like he felt it.

-In the meantime, the Prince had not moved The Inquisitor above the cloud line to investigate or confront the uninvited guest, as the masked man had requested.
+The Prince had not moved The Inquisitor above the cloud line to investigate or confront the uninvited guest, as the masked man had asked.
+Typical Lucan.
+He didn’t take orders, even those disguised as requests.

-The hatch hissed open behind him, and Prince Lucan strode through.
+Mercifully, the hatch hissed open behind him, and Prince Lucan strode through.
 His towering frame cut a sharp silhouette against the rain-slicked deck.
-The downpour looked like it would continue for some time.
-Lucan didn’t notice, or like the masked man, he didn’t care.
+His flowing white hair clung to him, nearly translucent, and his royal clothing did little to hold against the rain.
+The downpour would last a while yet, but Lucan, like the masked man, didn’t care.

 Four King’s Guards followed, their red capes billowing in the turbulent air as they stepped into place with crisp, rigid precision.

-The grin sat easy on his face, but Rook knew better.
+The grin sat easy on his face, but Rook knew that he wasn’t the only one wearing a mask.

 Lucan stepped to the edge and looked down.
 Fire and rain consumed the battlefield below.
-Three Iverian Capital Ships, massive airborne dreadnoughts, unleashed everything they had at the monster.
+Three Iverian Capital Skyships, massive airborne dreadnoughts, unleashed everything they had at the monster.

 While the light ships of the Aurelian Fleet attacked, Lucan held The Inquisitor back, away from the chaos.
-He didn’t yet control the Colossus, he would have to wait for Dr. Cid for that.
-Lucan wouldn’t risk being anywhere near that beautiful, horrible thing until it was fully under his control.
+He didn’t yet control the Colossus, and would have to wait for Dr. Syd for that.
+Lucan wouldn’t risk being anywhere near that beautiful, horrible thing until it was entirely under his control.

 He eyed the fighting below.
-Blue cannon shardshot ricocheting and careening off the Colossus.
-Underpowered red shardshot from his light fighters lazily harassing the Capital Ships.
+Blue plasma from the Armada’s shardshot cannons careened in sharp arcs harmlessly away from the Colossus, while underpowered red blasts from his light fighters lazily harassed the Capital Skyships.

 “You received my message that there’s another ship above the cloud line?”
 Rook asked, his tone calm.

-Lucan’s turned to see Rook pointing above them.
+Lucan turned to see Rook pointing above them.
 Lucan’s gaze followed the gesture up.
-“Capital Ship or fighter?”
+“Capital, cruiser, or fighter?”

 Lucan’s lip curled in disdain.
 “Ours?”